adcondev/my-learning-notes/RED2000/NOTES.md

 - I keep integrating the `constants` package into the codebase.
 It took me more time than expected.
 It is totally worth since it will be consistent with the schema of the JSON ticket representation package.
 I did the setup of the constants package in `qr_handler.go` and `text_handler.go`.
 - I updated some documentation of repositories done in RED2000.
 I will try to update the rest of the documentation.

+- I integrated the constants package into `barcode_handler.go` and `qr_handler.go`.
+Then, i merged the changes and resolved some conflicts into the master branch.
+- I will work in a UART and Bluetooth serial communication for the printer.
+I will try to implement it in the `poster` package.
+- I did a deep research about the areas of opportunity for the `poster` package around an emulator for the printer, this could save a lot of paper and testing.
+Also, it will completly solver the problem for any printer around character codepages.
+So, any printer that have the graphics capabilities will be able to print the ticket.
+My only concern is the performance and the maximum buffer size of the printer.
+What is nice is since my library works with raw commands, the core communication protocol about `package document` will be the same.
+My concern would be around embedding into the ticket the QR Codes, generating barcodes as image and embedding them, and the automatic codepage selection (i think i would need to support UTF-8).

 ---

 ## 🎯 **Current Focus Areas**